-Elen of the Ways is probably the most ancient female Deity that we have on the mainland Britain today.
+Elen of the Ways is probably the most ancient female Goddess that we have on the mainland Britain today.
 It is believed that she dates back to the Paleolithic (Old Stone Age).

 To our ancestors of the Paleolithic & Mesolithic (Middle Stone Age) era, deer were an exceptionally important part of their lives.
-They relied on them for food, made tools & weapons from their bones, used their skins not only for clothing but also in the construction of shelters, all parts of the animal would have had a use.
+They relied on them for food and made tools & weapons from their bones.
+They used their skins not only for clothing but also in the construction of shelters, all parts of the animal would have had a use.

 At the end of the last ice age, Britain formed the northwest corner of an icy continent.
-Warming climate exposed a vast continental shelf for humans to inhabit, known as Doggerland it made it possible to walk from Norway, across what is now Denmark to the Eastern side of Britain.
-(See map on right)
+Warming climate exposed a vast continental shelf for humans to inhabit, known as Doggerland.
+It made it possible to walk from Norway, across what is now Denmark to the Eastern side of Britain.

 Did our ancestors bring their precious herd with them in spirit and the name – Elen?

 Archaeological finds from the mesolithic site at Star Carr in N. Yorkshire demonstrate the close connection during this period with the deer.
 The finds are also indicators of the animistic and shamanistic views and beliefs of our ancestors (see more below).